Originally published July 18, 2019

 TOSI rules apply when the income recipient is an adult family member and has not made a sufficient contribution to the business.
 The guideline for “sufficient contribution” is working an average of 20 hours per week in the business.

-The main thing to keep in mind is that dividends to adult family members who are not active in the business are taxed at a high rate.
+The main thing to keep in mind is dividends to adult family members who are not active in the business are taxed at a high rate.
 You can read our in-depth TOSI article for more details on this.

 The Lifetime Capital Gains Exemption provides owners of Canadian Controlled Private Corporations (most small incorporated businesses in Canada) with tax-free capital gains of up to $866,912.